Fall2024CS584/Project1/README.md

 - **learning_rate**: Controls the step size during optimization, affecting the speed and stability of convergence.

 These parameters can be adjusted by users to better match their datasets and improve model performance.
+We have divided the data into two parts where 80 % of the data is for Training and 20 % is for testing the data.
+The basic usage
 ## Basic Usage Example

 ```python